albarema/Best_practices_IBDmix/README.md

 Alternatively, you can use the provided environmental.yaml file to create a new environment for this project
 1. Clone this repository (git clone XXXX)
-2. Create a conda environment (conda env create --file environment.yaml).
+2. Create a conda environment (conda env create --name XXX --file environment.yaml).
 Modify the prefix at the end of this YAML file (and the name of the environment if interested)
+3. Update the path to the config file in the snakemake rules (configfile: path/to/config.yaml)

 ### Step 1: Get your config.yaml ready
 Check the toy config.yaml file.
 You will need to specify: